 Introduction to Orange Capital Partners presentation

-Currently our main focus is on autonomous driving technology for cars.
+Our focus is on autonomous driving technology for cars.
 We expect self driving cars to be the catalyst for rapid innovation in artificial intelligence.

 See our presentation on AI and robots

-When the product builds on itself returns are much higher
+When the product builds on itself, returns are much higher

 Selling sugar water to obese kids or raising prices for railway services is considered good business practice.
 Insurance companies are very good at sucking premiums out of customers and then avoiding payouts.
 Another characteristic of such businesses is that they are incentivized to minimize equity, which reduces them to incrementalism.